DS202-at-ISU/lab-3-lab-3-team-5-1/README.md

 #View(died_at_least_once)
 ```

+Based on my analysis, I filtered for avengers that have died at least
+one time and selected distinct rows based on their names.
+The output of
+this new dataframe is 64, which is not equal to the 69 figure that they
+got, so I don’t believe their analysis was correct as there was actually
+only 64 Avengers that have died at least one time.

 Isabel’s Work: “I counted 89 total deaths — some unlucky Avengers7 are
 basically Meat Loaf with an E-ZPass — and on 57 occasions the individual
 made a comeback.”